harmonicalchemy/YAGGS/user/pages/02.blog/01.wat-news/default.md

 ![](johannes-plenio-mountain-thunderstorm-296374-unsplash.jpg)
 !
 OK you asked for some news?
 Here you go... **_(evil grin)_**

+!!
+This just in April 01, 2018:

 ## Strange Anomalous Events shortly after Thunderstorm at Mountain Resort.
-Residents of a small mountain resort located near Mystery Lake Montana have been experiencing strange anomalous events that first began appearing shortly after a strange out of season thunderstorm occurred two weeks ago.
+Residents of a small mountain resort located near Mystery Lake Montana have been experiencing strange anomalous events that first began appearing shortly after a strange out of season thunderstorm occurred two weeks ago in March.

 ===